mixmix/mixmix.github.io/content/post/partitioned-comms/index.md

 So my partner and I have a range of group-chats which help us categorize/ contextualise our chats.
 We have things like
-- Family Admin - a boring kids logistics channel. important but not very personal
 - Family Dreams - a space we plant little hopes + dreams for our future
 - Read/ Watch/ Do - a collection place for media/ activities we come across
 - OnlyFans - a joke chat which is just me and my wife, it's not as lewd as you'd think, more cute